 Current Scam Alert

-Please be vigilant, do not share too much personal/family information online and if you suspect anything, immediately contact the police (university police or the Metropolitan Police), or ISSS either by phone or email or walk in to ISSS during the week 9:00 am-5:00 pm.
+These are only a few examples.
+Please be extremely vigilant when receiving a call like this, do not share any personal/family information over the phone or online, and if you suspect anything, immediately contact the police (university police or the Metropolitan Police).
+You should also contact ISSS by phone or email or walk in to ISSS during the week 9:00 am-5:00 pm.

 General Information About Scams

 Scammers are persistent, authoritative, claim immediate payment or personal information.
 They usually say you either owe money or have committed some kind of fraud.
 Please contact ISSS if you feel you are facing a situations similar to the ones below are aware of another member of the AU community being at risk:

 - Callers identifying themselves as law enforcement or Department of Homeland Security Officers and asking money for any number of reasons and threaten you with deportation if you fail to make payments.
 Do not be fooled by the caller ID even if the phone number may seem to belong to local police.

 - Mail claiming the above or providing you with a phone number to call for outstanding student fee payment.

 - Online scams or Emails promising a Green Card if you register for the Lottery.